Amulyapm23/SQL_Project/README.md

 # SQL_Project

 This dataset is related to Texture sales where we have used four tables names product_details,sales,product_heirarchy,product_prices.
 Let's assume that the CEO of company has asked us to check the details related to this Texture sales.
-So we are using SQL here which is an structure query language.
+So we are using SQL here.
 We will try to find out answers for the below question:
 --What was the total quantity sold for all products?
 --which product has been sold most--